ifd3f/year-of-bot/README.md

 > -- this bot, probably

 This is the source code for the Fediverse bot [@yearof@fedi.astrid.tech](https://fedi.astrid.tech/yearof).
-I am still taking suggestions for more things to add.

 ## Contributing

 Contributions are welcome!
-Please make sure to run `sort-data.sh` before committing!
-This will sort the data files.
+See [the CONTRIBUTING](./CONTRIBUTING.md) for more information.